Etisalat: Etisalat Iran

-etisalat India
+Etisalat India

-In 2009 etisalat has announced that its Indian unit, erstwhile Swan Telecom (owned by Dynamix Balwas Realty and Reliance Communications), headquartered in Mumbai, is renamed to etisalat DB Telecom India Pvt.
+In 2009, Etisalat announced that its Indian unit, erstwhile Swan Telecom (owned by Dynamix Balwas Realty and Reliance Communications), headquartered in Mumbai, is renamed to Etisalat DB Telecom India Pvt.
 Ltd. The business unit has been awarded Unified Services Access License in 15 telecom circles (Andhra Pradesh, Delhi, Gujarat, Haryana, Karnataka, Kerala, Maharashtra, Mumbai, Punjab, Rajasthan, Tamil Nadu (including Chennai), Uttar Pradesh (East), Uttar Pradesh (West), Madhya Pradesh and Bihar).
-Brand name was "Cheers Mobile".
+The brand name was "Cheers Mobile".

-In April 2010 etisalat began signal testing in Chennai [IND 922], Delhi & NCR [IND 913], Maharashtra & Goa [IND 919], Mumbai [IND 916] and Gujarat [IND 914].
-In May 2010, etisalat was in talks to buy 25% stake in Reliance Communications, but the deal was not finalised.
+In April 2010, Etisalat began signal testing in Chennai [IND 922], Delhi & NCR [IND 913], Maharashtra & Goa [IND 919], Mumbai [IND 916], and Gujarat [IND 914].
+In May 2010, Etisalat was in talks to buy a 25% stake in Reliance Communications, but the deal was not finalised.